 What is responsible investment?

-The purpose of the fund is to safeguard and build financial wealth for future generations.
-This requires sustainable economic, environmental and social development.
+The fund’s long-term return is dependent on sustainable economic, environmental and social development.
 As we own a small slice of most of the world's largest companies, we have the ability to influence how they operate.
 We aim to promote long-term value creation at the companies and minimise negative effects on the environment and society.
-This is how responsible investment contributes to the fund's objective of the highest possible return with accessible risk.
+This is how responsible investment contributes to the the fund's objective of highest possible return with acceptable risk.

 How we work with companies on sustainable growth